naveenippili/productive-you/README.md

 * The extension should start running

 ####TODO:
-* Disable timer when chrome is out of focus
 * Store the tracking data using the chrome.storage api like
     * timeMap
     * lastRefreshTime